 Woylie (Brushtail Bettong.)

-Later on in the evening I set off to explore the forest outside of the Ecology Lodge.
+Later on in the evening I set off to explore the forest outside of the Guesthouse.
 First stop was the Perup River which passes under Boyup Brook – Cranbrook Road.
 It was reduced to a series of pools at this time of year but as soon as I parked the car I could hear a cacophony of Motorbike Frogs, December being the peak of their calling season.